locationtech/udig-platform/docs/devel/en/tool_plugin_tutorial.rst

 One of the key advantages in open source development; is having access to existing working source code to use as a good example.

-This is especially helpful for the keyboard short cuts; you can study how the "i" key is assigned to the information tool category; and reproduce those steps for your new category.
+This is especially helpful for the keyboard short cuts; you can study how the :kbd:`i` key is assigned to the information tool category; and reproduce those steps for your new category.

 Use the debugger